mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _“There was a song where they were like, ‘Hit you with that ddu du ddu du ddu.’”
 It had been a couple years since I last heard that song._

 _Elder Mejia laughed.  “‘Hit you with that ddu du ddu du ddu.’”
 He sang and danced to it.
-Later into the transfer, he taught me the choreography of the chorus.
+Later in the transfer, he taught me the choreography of the chorus.
 I didn’t know how he knew it._

 _Elder Mejia and I ended up being companions for four transfers, and I honestly didn’t mind.
 One of the reasons why he was such a great companion to me was because he was very people-oriented.
 He tried to put other people first.
 Anytime we went to YSA activities and he noticed someone sitting alone, he’d always tell me that we should sit by that person.
 Elder Mejia was one of the most inclusive people when it came to me.
 During p-day activities or zone conferences, I usually had a hard time interacting with the other missionaries, but Elder Mejia didn’t mind it when I tagged along.
 I told him about how I didn’t feel like I was good at connecting with other people, and he verbally told me to just tag along with him.
 It was nice knowing that even if I was in the middle of a conversation, at least someone knew I was there._